 This long time span tends to ‘smooth out’ the peaks and valleys of year-to-year temperature and precipitation variations.

-So, when you hear about the average temperature or precipitation, you’re probably hearing the results of many years of record keeping.
+So, when you hear about the average temperature or precipitation, you’re dealing with at least 30 years of information.